Fall Trail Running Sampler

-There are places best experienced in summer, and there are places best experienced in the fall.
+Fall is our favorite time of year to run in the Alps, but there are places best experienced in summer, and there are places best experienced in the fall.
 Unlike summer, with long, hot days and evening thunderstorms, fall is usually more stable in the Alps.
-The days are shorter, the air is clearer, and the temperatures crisp.
+The air is clearer, the temperatures crisp, and the mountains mostly empty of tourists.
 But not all areas are created equal when it comes to offering the magic of fall.
+We seek gold, be it in the grass, or larches at the end of the season.
 In this collection of runs, we're sharing some of our favorites to do from September until the snow starts to stick.

 Rosegtal || A Bit of Everything in the Engadine